QIICR/DICOM4QI/README.md

 ![QIICR RSNA 2015 Poster](images/QIICR-RSNA2015-poster.png)

-In 2016, a larger group assembled aiming to continue and expand the scope of the original 2015 RSNA/QIRR DICOM-QI connectathon.
+In 2016, a larger group assembled aiming to continue and expand the scope of the original 2015 RSNA/QIRR DICOM for Quantitative Imaging (DICOM4QI) connectathon.
 Following successful application for participation, RSNA 2016 QIRR will feature the new iteration of the connectathon.

 The present document was created to help with the organization of the exhibit activity, and as such serves two purposes:
 * First, this is the place to develop and document operating procedures, expectations and organize test datasets.